hjabird/exafmm-t/README.md

-# A fork of ExaFMM-t
+# A fork of ExaFMM-T

 This is fork of the ExaFMM-t project and very much a work in progress.
 So what are the big changes so far?
 The good:
 * Improved comments and code clarity.